Where Prophecies Run Together: Part 2 (This is also Re-creation and Rebirth: Part 4: Turtle Island)

 The Third and the Fifth Fire

 If the "land where food grows upon the waters" spoken of can be understood not just in the obvious way, but also in the metaphorical way I mentioned earlier, then it can also be understood as feasting upon the words of the Creator after entering into baptism.
 If this has any basis in truth then it has a connecting meaning with the fifth fire, in which the "promise of great joy and salvation" comes in a false way.
 The third fire speaks of the true promise of great joy and salvation.
 The fifth speaks of the word of the promise coming without the fulfillment of the promise.
 I personally see this as the plain and precious things that Nephi describes as being missing from the bible and Christianity by the time it reaches this land.
 Among the plain and precious things missing is the Doctrine of Christ, Christ's direction on baptism, how He performed the sacrament, etc. Basic things that have huge repercussions when they are lost.
-Things that the Book of Mormon has kept intact as the teachings of Christ as they were given to some of His other sheep.
+Things that the Covenant of Christ has kept intact as they were given to and preserved by some of His other sheep.

 The Fourth Fire